Lake City defeats K-W girls basketball 66-43

-The K-W girls basketball team hosted Lake City on Thursday night, but the Knights couldn’t match the Tigers’ firepower in a 66-43 loss.
+The Kenyon-Wanamingo girls basketball team hosted Lake City on Thursday night, but the Knights couldn’t match the Tigers’ firepower in a 66-43 loss.

 The Tigers built a 27-18 lead going into halftime and steadily pulled away in the second half for their 10th win in a row; they haven’t lost since a 70-63 defeat at the hands of Rochester John Marshall back on Dec.
 28.